Eagles Soar in Rose Valley

-Family, friends, local politicians and scouts attended a ceremony at The Old Mill this past weekend to honor Ben Troutman of Swarthmore and William Hsin, Andrew Mackey and Kevin Yin, all of Wallingford, Boy Scouts from Rose Valley Troop 272, who recently achieved the Eagle Scout rank.
-Eagle Scout is the highest honor in Scouting.
-To receive this rank, scouts must complete significant milestones which culminate in an Eagle Scout Project that brings together all of the Boy Scout teachings and allows scouts to illustrate their ability to organize and lead a project for the community.
+Family, friends, politicians and scouts attended a ceremony at the Old Mill last weekend to honor Braden Morris and Sam Traverso (both of Wallingford), and Alexander Siomades of Rose Valley, all Boy Scouts from Rose Valley Troop 272, who recently attained the rank of Eagle Scout, the highest honor in Scouting.
+Each completed an Eagle Scout project which brought together all of the Boy Scout teachings and allowed the scouts to demonstrate their abilities to organize and lead a project for the community.

 Braden Morris has served as Assistant Senior Patrol Leader, Quartermaster, and Assistant Quartermaster for Troop 272.
 His Eagle Scout project involved the construction of lost and found cabinets for Nether Providence Elementary School, and completion of a garden beautification project, also at NPE.